Health and Human Sciences (HHS)

 HHS 517, CASE STUDIES IN PUBLIC HEALTH PRACTICE, 3 Credits

-Case-based learning to illustrate the complexity of public health issues and to demonstrate the need for integrated approaches for developing and implementing successful strategies in public health practice.
-Students will apply a wide range of knowledge and skills essential to public health practice that relate to outbreak investigation, policy analysis, regulatory decision-making, ethics, program development, program evaluation, research synthesis, screening programs, working with stakeholders, health risk communication, and disaster preparedness.
+Illustrate the complexity of public health issues through case studies.
+Demonstrate the need for integrated approaches for developing and implementing successful strategies in public health practice.
+Apply a wide range of knowledge and skills essential to public health practice that relate to outbreak investigation, policy analysis, regulatory decision-making, ethics, program development, program evaluation, research synthesis, screening programs, working with stakeholders, health risk communication, and disaster preparedness.

 Available via Ecampus